auth0/docs/articles/api-auth/grant/password.md

  1. The client can use the `access_token` to call the API on behalf of the end user.

 ::: note
-In OAuth 2.0 terms, the web app is the Client, the end user the Resource Owner, the API the Resource Server, the browser the User Agent, and Auth0 the Authorization Server.
+In OAuth 2.0 terms, the web app is the Application, the end user the Resource Owner, the API the Resource Server, the browser the User Agent, and Auth0 the Authorization Server.
 :::

 ## How to implement the flow